anilo/RainEngineDemo/Assets/readme.txt

 - Use the Basic scene to see how the completed tutorial works.

-- Use the Mecanim scene to see how to rig up a Mecanim character.
+- Use the Mecanim scene to see how to rig up a Mecanim character ...